 A further exploration of the risks associate with cloud computing may help you understand the need to select the right audit for your cloud service provider:

 - Loss of governance

 - Ambiguous responsibility

 - Issues regarding the handling of security incidents

 - Insecure or incomplete data deletion

-The right audit can make a big difference for companies transferring data storage to the cloud by ensuring that their cloud service provider is using proper controls and staying in compliance.
+The right audit can make a big difference for companies transferring data storage to the cloud by ensuring that their CSP is using proper controls and staying in compliance.
 Basically, you want to know as much as possible about the environment in which your data will be stored.

 As the cloud service customer, it is critical that you take responsibility for your choice to use cloud computing services so you can maintain situational awareness in this collaborative circumstance, weigh alternatives, set priorities, and effect changes in security and privacy that serve the best interest of the organization.
 Your choice of the right audit is a big step in the right direction.